The Complex-Time Segal-Bargmann Transform: Introduction

 with $a,b,c,d\in\mathbb{R}$ and $b>0$.
 This class of states is actually more natural than the usual ones with $a=0$, because the collection of states of the form (\ref{coherentComplexTime}) is invariant under the metaplectic representation; that is, the natural (projective) unitary action of the group of symplectic linear transformations of $\mathbb{R}^{2}$.

 If we specialize the states in (\ref{coherentKc}) to the $\mathbb{R}^{d}$ case, we find that they are Gaussian wave packets, and that if $\mathrm{Im} \,\tau\neq0$ then the quadratic part of the exponent is complex.
 We see, then, that allowing the time-parameter in the Segal--Bargmann transform to be complex amounts to considering a larger and more natural family of coherent states.
+In the $\mathbb{R}^{d}$ case, unitary Segal--Bargmann-type transforms using general Gaussian wave packets were constructed by J. Sj\"ostrand \cite{Sjostrand1996} and L. H\"ormander \cite{Hormander1991}, with applications to semiclassical analysis.
+In these works, it is essential to allow the quadratic part of the exponent to be complex, in order to achieve invariance of the theory under symplectic linear transformations.

-In the $s\rightarrow\infty$ version of the transform $B_{\infty,t+iu}$ of Theorem \ref{largeS.thm}, the domain Hilbert space is $L^{2}(K)$.
-Since $e^{iu\Delta/2}$ is a unitary map of $L^{2}(K)$ to itself, in this case it is possible to derive the complex-time transform from the real one $B_{\infty,t}$ (denoted as the $C$-version of the transform $C_{t}$ in \cite{Hall1994}) by decomposition $e^{\frac{1}{2}(t+iu)\Delta}=e^{t\Delta/2}e^{iu\Delta/2}$.
+In the $s\rightarrow\infty$ transform $B_{\infty,t+iu}$ of Theorem \ref{largeS.thm}, the domain Hilbert space is $L^{2}(K)$.
+Since $e^{iu\Delta /2}$ is a unitary map of $L^{2}(K)$ to itself, in this case it is possible to derive the complex-time transform from the real one $B_{\infty,t}$ (denoted as the $C$-version of the transform $C_{t}$ in \cite{Hall1994}) by the decomposition $e^{\frac{1}{2}(t+iu)\Delta}=e^{t\Delta/2}e^{iu\Delta/2}$.
 This possibility has been exploited, for example, in the papers \cite{Florentino2002,Florentino2003} of C. Florentino, J. Mour\~{a}o, and J. Nunes on the quantization of nonabelian theta functions on $\mathrm{SL} (n,\mathbb{C})=\mathrm{SU}(n)_{\mathbb{C}}$.
 The authors show that these functions arise as the image of certain distributions on $\mathrm{SU}(n)$ under the heat operator, evaluated at a complex time, and use the Segal--Bargmann transform in the complexification process.
 These papers, then, show the utility of introducing a complex time-parameter into the ($C$-version) Segal--Bargmann transform.
 The present paper extends this complex time-parameter to the two-parameter transform.

 Meanwhile, the Segal--Bargmann transform for $K$ is related to the study of complex structures on the cotangent bundle $T^{\ast}(K)$.
 There is a natural one-parameter family of \textquotedblleft adapted complex structures\textquotedblright\ on $T^{\ast}(K)$ arising from a general construction of Guillemen--Stenzel \cite{Guillemin1991,Guillemin1992} and Lempert--Sz\H{o}ke \cite{Lempert1991,Szoke1991}.
 Motivated by ideas of Thiemann \cite{Thiemann1996}, the second author and W. Kirwin in \cite{Hall2011} showed that these structures arise from the \textquotedblleft imaginary-time geodesic flow\textquotedblright\ on $T^{\ast}(K)$.
 The Segal--Bargmann transform can then be understood \cite{Florentino2005,Florentino2006,Hall2002} as a quantum counterpart of the construction in \cite{Hall2011}.